-As you introduce sharing, remind students that each day they'll be getting to know each other through sharing.
-They all have different feelings on the first day of school, especially the first day in school with masks, social distancing, etc., and those feelings can make it harder to think or share.
+As you introduce sharing, remind students that each day we'll be getting to know each other through sharing.
+We all have different feelings on our first day of school, especially our first day in school with masks, social distancing, etc. Those feelings can make it harder to think or share.
 To help students out with sharing, give these supports:

-- Give thinking time by having students give a thumbs up when ready. - Say it's OK to say something someone else has said; it shows you have something in common. - Tell students if they pass, you'll come back to them so everyone can learn more about each person.
+- Give thinking time by having students give a thumbs up when ready. - Say it's OK to share something someone else has said; it shows you have something in common. - Tell students if they pass, you'll come back to them so everyone can learn more about each person.

-Explain that the around-the-circle sharing topic today is something they did this summer.
+Explain that the around-the-circle sharing topic today is a favorite thing to do outside.
 Give thinking time and have all show a thumbs up when ready.
-Model the first sentence by sharing something you did this summer: "One thing I did this summer is..."
+Model the sentence by sharing your own favorite thing: "My favorite thing to do outside is..."